TheoryDivision/covid19_biosafety_cabinet/README.md

-# Use of UV-C radiation in idle biosafety cabinets to sterilize personal protective equipment: a recommendation to ease the burden during times of exceptional stress on the healthcare system
+# Sterilizing personal protective equipment using UV-C radiation in idle biosafety cabinets: A potential method to ease the burden during times of exceptional stress on the healthcare system

 ![Schematic of our methods](methods.png)